chungshing/INF2009-Project-T13/README.md

 # INF2009-Project-T13

+Project Documentation/Timeline can be found in the file, Documentation Diary.docx.

 **HawkerScan** is a combined Streamlit + Flask application that:
 - Recognizes local Singaporean dishes in images via an AI model.
 - Calculates nutritional data based on dish weight.